Is the pen mightier than the keyboard?

 - It provides great feedback.
 For parents, teachers and tutors technology can provide so much feedback on how children are performing.
 How quickly they answered something, how many attempts it took, can they answer topics consistently or have they retained the same information three months later?
 You can then adapt your strategy to support each student’s individual needs.
 The Education Endowment Foundation research has highlighted that feedback has one of the highest impacts on children’s progress.
 So let’s embrace technology and the great benefits it brings!

 Here at Explore, we combine our curriculum and bespoke online teaching tools with dedicated attention from our expert tutors.
 And an inspiring, vibrant learning environment means our members actually enjoy coming to learn!
-Discover fearless learning for your child.
+Discover online tutoring for your child.

 Discover more interesting posts from our blog